cecelot/etherea/README.md

 # etherea

-An emulator(/interpreter) for CHIP-8, the 1970s programming language
+An emulator(/interpreter) for CHIP-8, the 1970s programming language.

+All ROMs in the `roms/` directory of this repository have been tested and should work.
+Other ROMs will be added when I resolve bugs.

 ## Install